 Results.
 Cannabis use was associated with increased total monocyte counts, increased percentages of a classical subset (CD14++CD16─), and decreased percentages of a non-classical subset (CD14+CD16++) in CD14+ monocytes compared to cocaine users and/or healthy controls.
 Similar levels were observed in the percentages of intermediate monocytes (CD14++CD16+) and plasma levels of six cytokines and LPS among the three study groups.
 Cocaine users exhibited similar frequencies of monocyte subsets, cytokine levels, and LPS levels compared to controls.

 Conclusions.
-Chronic use of cannabis, but not cocaine, is associated with circulating monocyte suppression, characterized by increased non-classical and decreased classical monocyte subsets, without concurrent systemic cytokine dysregulation or LPS translocation.
+Chronic use of cannabis, but not cocaine, is associated with shifts in non-activated monocyte subset distribution, characterized by increased classical and decreased non-classical monocyte subsets, without concurrent systemic cytokine dysregulation or LPS translocation.
 These findings highlight substance-specific immune effects, potentially affecting long-term immune function.

 Introduction

 Substance use disorders represent a significant global health challenge, contributing to increased morbidity and mortality through both direct and indirect effects on multiple physiological systems, including cardiovascular, nervous, respiratory, and immune systems [1-4].
-Substance use, in general, has been linked to immune dysregulation, characterized by alterations in both innate and adaptive immune responses that can exacerbate disease progression and impair host defense mechanisms [5].
+Substance use, in general, has been linked to immune dysregulation, characterized by alterations in innate and adaptive immune responses that can exacerbate disease progression and impair host defense mechanisms [5].

 Among these substances, cocaine, a widely used illicit central nervous system (CNS) stimulant, demonstrates a complex effect on the immune system.
-Studies suggest that cocaine exerts direct anti-inflammatory effects on immune cells, such as reducing cytokine production and suppressing myeloid cell activation [6],[7].
+Studies suggest that cocaine exerts direct anti-inflammatory effects on immune cells, such as reducing cytokine production and suppressing myeloid cell activation [6] [7].
 However, other studies have reported proinflammatory responses under certain conditions, indicating that cocaine's immunomodulatory effects may be context-dependent [8-10].
 Overall, the immunomodulatory effects of cocaine contribute to heightened susceptibility to infections and chronic inflammation in chronic cocaine users [11-14].

 Cannabis, which is increasingly used for both medical and recreational purposes, has been reported to exhibit mild to moderate pain relief and anti-inflammatory properties [15-17].
 However, cannabinoid’s immunosuppressive effects have been shown to lead to impaired immune function in long-term users, leading to increased susceptibility to infection [18, 19].
-Despite their distinct pharmacological effects and reported immune disruptions, the impact of chronic cocaine and cannabis use on immune cell populations, particularly monocytes, and systemic microbial translocation, remains not fully understood.
+Despite their distinct pharmacological effects and reported immune disruptions, the impact of chronic cocaine and cannabis use on immune cell populations, particularly monocytes and systemic microbial translocation, remains not fully understood.

 Monocytes are key players in immune surveillance and inflammation and are classified into three subsets based on surface marker expression: classical (CD14++CD16−), intermediate (CD14++CD16+), and non-classical (CD14+CD16++) monocytes [20].
-Each subset performs distinct functions, with non-classical monocytes playing a critical role in vascular surveillance, tissue repair, and mediating proinflammatory responses, especially in the context of chronic inflammatory diseases such as atherosclerosis and neuroinflammation [20].
+Each subset performs distinct functions, with non-classical monocytes playing a critical role in vascular surveillance, tissue repair, and mediating proinflammatory responses, especially in chronic inflammatory diseases such as atherosclerosis and neuroinflammation [20].
 Systemic microbial translocation contributes to monocyte activation and chronic inflammation [21].
 Alterations in monocyte subset distribution and systemic microbial translocation and inflammation have been implicated in various pathological conditions, raising the possibility that chronic cannabis and cocaine use may drive immune perturbations through similar mechanisms.

 This study aims to assess the impact of chronic cocaine and cannabis use on monocyte subset distribution and systemic microbial translocation and inflammation, providing insights into substance-specific immune alterations and their potential health consequences.